On the growth of the Floer barcode: Proofs and refinements

 Thus a Lagrangian tomograph is a family of Lagrangian submanifolds $L_s$ which are parametrized by a ball $B$ and meet some additional requirements.
 We call $d=\dim B$ the \emph{dimension of the tomograph}.
-Note that we necessarily have $L_0=L$ by \ref{LT1}.
+Note that we have $L_0=L$ by \ref{LT1}.
 A Lagrangian tomograph always exists for any closed Lagrangian submanifold $L$.
 In fact, a Lagrangian tomograph of dimension $d$ exists if and only if $L$ admits an immersion into $\R^d$; see \cite[Lemma 5.6]{CGG:Entropy}.
-Note also that in the definition of a tomograph one can replace the Hofer distance in \eqref{eq:LT-Hofer} by the $C^\infty$-distance:
+We will need the following lemma.